The traditional measurement of bulk firewood purchases is referred to as a cord.

 However, since not everyone needs that much firewood for their purchase, portions of cords are also popular purchase quantities.

-For instance, a third of a cord will commonly contain pieces of firewood that are 16 inches in width, and their volume constitutes just a third of what typically measures as a full cord.
+For instance, a third of a cord will commonly contain pieces of firewood 16 inches in width, and their volume constitutes just a third of what typically measures as a full cord.

 Some choose to purchase by truckloads or station wagon loads, but these are not charged for in the same manner.